Saudi Arabian GP: Max Verstappen fastest as Oliver Bearman impresses on Ferrari debut ahead of qualifying

 Max Verstappen topped final practice as British teenager Oliver Bearman made his Ferrari debut ahead of qualifying at the Saudi Arabian Grand Prix.

-Bearman, 18, has replaced Carlos Sainz for the remainder of the weekend in Jeddah as the Spaniard has been diagnosed with appendicitis and will require surgery.
+Bearman, 18, has replaced Carlos Sainz for the remainder of the weekend in Jeddah as the Spaniard underwent surgery for appendicitis and is recovering in hospital.

 Bearman was one of the first drivers on track and racked up as many miles as possible on the medium tyres, at one point going fastest ahead of Lewis Hamilton, and ended up in 10th place, less than one second behind pace-setter Verstappen.